 We’re already a week into November which means we should be talking about Thanksgiving, right?!
 This year I have teamed up with a local grocery store here in the Twin Cities, Lunds and Byerly’s, to create three fun and unique Thanksgiving recipes.
 Twists on classics, if you will.
 First up: the good ‘ol green bean casserole.

-In addition to being packed with flavor, I would say this green bean dish is a healthier option compared to green bean casserole, as there are no Cream of Mushroom Soup cans or fried onions anywhere to be found!
+In addition to being full of flavor, I would say this green bean dish is a healthier option compared to green bean casserole.
+As there are no Cream of Mushroom Soup cans or fried onions anywhere to be found!
 It will definitely be making an appearance at my family’s Thanksgiving table this year and I hope at yours too!

 Click here or on the image below to pin this Brown Sugar Glazed Green Beans with Caramelized Onions, Cranberries, Walnuts and Goat Cheese recipe for later!

 When I read that you used dijon mustard when cooking the green beans, a light went off inside my head!
 Why have I never done that?
 YUM!!

 I made these for Thanksgiving, and I think it was my favorite dish!
 I almost like it w/out the cranberries better.
 I LOVED the sauce and caramlized onions, so didn’t want the cranberries competing when I ate (all of) the leftovers for lunch the next day 🙂

 So glad you loved it Gina!
 I can see what you mean about the cranberries – the sauce and onions totally steal the show!

 Hi, Taylor!
 I just wanted to tell you that we made these green beans for Thanksgiving this year, and they were SO good!
 This recipe will definitely be made again and again in our kitchen.